 Laser etching, also known as laser engraving, is a non-contact technique that utilizes laser beams to mark a material.
 Since the process is a CNC laser cutting system, laser etching ensures that each unit will be produced in a completely uniform manner.
 As an extremely focused radiation of wavelength, laser beams emit heat energy that can alter the surface layers of most materials under its focal point and create marks or patterns.
-Laser etching serves wide-ranging applications including direct laser imagining, ink stamping, bar-coding, calibration, printing and sub surface laser engraving.
-Offering precision etching at high rates, laser etching services are useful for industries including architectural, agricultural, electronic, automotive, construction and transportation.
-Jewelry has become a huge employer of laser cutters

-machine, emits the laser beam and controls its direction, intensity, speed and spread.
+These machines are made up of three main parts: a laser, a controller and a surface.
+The controller, which is typically a combination of CNC and CAD computer systems, which are basically the computer program that designs the controls for the laser cutting machine, emits the laser beam and controls its direction, intensity, speed and spread.
 The focused beam of the laser vaporizes or burns away surface layers of materials that are positioned upon the surface.
 Assist gases like nitrogen or carbon dioxide are then used in conjunction with the laser to prepare newly cut surfaces for painting and corrosion resistance.

-More Laser Etching Information
+Applications for Laser Etching

 Laser etching is ideal for materials such as: